return to Natural Dog Health Remedies

 In addition, organ meat such as liver and heart can be given to your dog occasionally, but these meats should not be over 10 percent of the diet.

 When introducing raw meats to your dog, be sure to introduce one new meat at a time.
-For example, feed chicken meat for a week, then lamb for a week, and so on.
+For example, feed chicken meat for a few weeks, then lamb for a few weeks, and so on.
 By doing so, if your dog is allergic to a particular protein, you can easily identify which meat he is allergic to.

 Are Raw Bones Safe for Dogs?

-As well, bones that are frozen hard should not be given to dogs since they rock-hard bones can break teeth.
+As well, bones that are frozen hard should not be given to dogs since the rock-hard bones can break teeth.

 Large meaty raw bones that cannot be broken up easily can be fed to dogs occasionally as a snack.
 Dogs can clean their teeth naturally when chewing and gnawing on bones.